Tag: DevOps

 Best Practices for Kubernetes Autoscaling

-To achieve optimal performance and cost efficiency, follow these best practices:
+To achieve best performance and cost efficiency, follow these best practices:

 • Monitor Metrics: Continuously monitor application and cluster metrics using tools like Prometheus, Grafana, and Kubernetes Dashboard.